 Teeth grinding is actually quite common in children.
 It is known as bruxism in adults.
-According to The Journal of Dentistry for Children, 38% of children grind their tooth – that’s almost 4 out of 10 kids.
+According to The Journal of Dentistry for Children, 38% of children grind their teeth – that’s almost 4 out of 10 kids.
 The good thing is that the habit is usually not a problem for their teeth and most children stop grinding when the permanent front teeth begin to erupt.

 Why do children grind their teeth?

 It can also be because their teeth are not aligned properly and they are having trouble biting, which is often relieved once the adult teeth begin erupting.
-The grinding may also be stress related, perhaps a test coming up, a new teacher, or problem with friends.
-In these cases its helpful to help the child wind down before going to bed by taking a soothing bath or reading a book to ease them into sleep.
+The grinding may also be stress-related, perhaps a test coming up, a new teacher, or a problem with friends.
+In these cases, it is helpful to help the child wind down before going to bed by taking a soothing bath or reading a book to ease them into sleep.

 Luckily, very rarely is grinding a severe enough issue that any treatment is needed.
-However for some children the grinding is more severe and they grind much of the tooth away were the pulp and nerve of the tooth are almost exposed.
-In that case we will do fillings on the top surface to protect the nerves of the tooth, or very rarely use a night guard.
+However, for some children, the grinding is more severe and they grind much of the tooth away were the pulp and nerve of the tooth are almost exposed.
+In that case, we will do fillings on the top surface to protect the nerves of the tooth, or very rarely use a night guard.

-By Dr Sara Ok, Dental Surgeon, T32 Dental Centre
+By Dr Sara Ok, Dental Surgeon, T32 Dental Centre.

-This article was first published in The New Age Parents e-magazine
+This article was first published in The New Age Parents e-magazine.